Admissions Summer Programs

 Think of short stories on B-vitamins.
 Effective writing for film and television requires a deep understanding of story structure and an uncanny ability to imaginatively shape character, theme, tone and incident to dramatic effect.
 Together we will focus on the practice of film and television writing, as well as try our hand at writing four-and-a-half-minute radio comedy sketches.
 Activities will include writing exercises, character research, narrative construction and regular critiques and revision aimed at producing polished scripts re-written to maximize impact.
 Regular short writing exercises will also be assigned, along with script readings and screenings of film and TV excerpts.
 Students will have the opportunity to complete two polished scripts and a comedy sketch.

-Ariel Brooks, Marlboro College director of non-degree Programs, is happy to answer questions and can be reached at: 802-451-7118, email@example.com.
+Ariel Brooks, Marlboro College director of non-degree programs, is happy to answer questions and can be reached at: 802-451-7118 or email@example.com.
+Note that Ariel is on maternity leave for the fall and will respond to summer queries beginning in mid-December.